swiftlang/swift-package-manager/Documentation/PackageCollections.md

 #### String-based search

-The search command does a string-based search when using the `--keyword` option and returns the list of packages that matches the query:
+The search command does a string-based search when using the `--keywords` option and returns the list of packages that matches the query:

 ```bash
 $ swift package-collection search --keywords yaml